 The only way to travel direct from Phitsanulok to Chiang Rai by public transport is to take a bus.
 The alternative to travelling the whole way bus is to take a train to Chiang Mai and from there to take a bus to Chiang Rai.

 Bus Times from Phitsanulok to Chiang Rai

-There is currently one direct bus service a day from Phitsanulok to Chiang Rai which you can book online.
+There are currently 2 direct bus services a day from Phitsanulok to Chiang Rai available to book online.